-Often the UK will also wish to organise this in the circumstances where a UK citizen has been found guilty of a crime or sentenced in a country where they will be likely to face penalties which would not apply under UK law or where the prison conditions will be extremely bad.
+The UK may want to have extradited a UK citizen who has been found guilty of a crime in a country where they are likely to face penalties which would not apply under UK law, or where prison conditions will be extremely bad.

-Often other countries will wish to extradite UK citizens back to the UK when they have been convicted of a serious crime which would see them imprisoned for a long period – for that country to house that prisoner may be seen as a drain on the resources of that country.
+Other states may also wish to send UK citizens back to the UK when they have been convicted of a serious crime for which they will be imprisoned for a long period.
+That country may not wish to use its resources to house a foreign prisoner.

 What are the minimum requirements for extradition back to the UK?

-The minimum requirements for extradition back to the UK are as follows:
+The minimum requirements for extradition back to the UK are:

-- That the offence is an extradition offence as specified by that convention or treaty.
-In most cases this will be an offence which is punishable by at least 12 months imprisonment.
-If the individual has already been sentenced they can be extradited usually if a minimum of 4 months has been imposed.
+- The offence is an extradition offence included in that convention or treaty.
+In most cases, this will be an offence punishable by at least 12 months’ imprisonment

-That the purpose of the extradition is to secure the person’s return to face prosecution for that offence, or if convicted in that country to carry out the sentence already imposed
+- The purpose of extradition is to secure the individual’s return to face prosecution for that offence, or if convicted in that country to carry out the sentence already imposed

-- From what countries will I be extradited back to the UK?
+From what countries can someone be extradited to the UK?

 If an individual commits a criminal act abroad, they can be extradited back to the UK from one of the following: